-Directors/ composers of this era like B V Karanth and Habib Tanvir felt that modern Indian theatre could benefit through a confluence of urban and rural musical traditions, along with cross-cultural exchanges with Brechtian ideas.
+Directors/ composers of this time, like B. V. Karanth and Habib Tanvir felt that modern Indian theatre could benefit through a confluence of urban and rural musical traditions, along with cross-cultural exchanges with Brechtian ideas.

 The play first performed in 1928 in Berlin, narrates the story of a London-based underworld don, Macheath who gets away with his wrong doings due to his affluence and contacts.
 Macheath marries Polly Peachum, daughter of Peachum, who has a business in begging.
-Peachum seeks to get Macheath hung for stealing his daughter, whom he considers a major asset to his business.
+Peachum seeks to get Macheath hung for stealing his daughter away, whom he considers a major asset for his business.
 Although Peachum is successful in getting Macheath to the gallows, a last minute reprieve is granted through a royal decree.
-Macheath is pardoned and granted the title of Baron! .
+Macheath is pardoned and granted the title of Baron.

 Amal Allana writes, “The Threepenny Opera in Hindustani was produced for the centenary celebrations of Bertolt Brecht in 1998 as a teleplay.
 The text was adapted to a north Indian Muslim milieu.
 Accordingly Louis Banks, the composer, was inspired by Qawali music and the music of popular Indian cinema for this ‘Beggar’s Opera’.
 Raghubir Yadav, the well known stage and screen actor, lent his strong, raw voice for the title song, Mack the Knife/ Magarmach ke Daant.”